SioKCronin/bikesupply/README.md

 ## Goal

-The goal of this project is to build model that predicts number of bikes that will enter each station in the network in the next two hours.
+The goal of this project is to build a model that predicts the number of bikes that will enter each station in the network within the next two hours.

 ## Business problem